zzhangjii/learning-library/ApplicationIntegration-labguide.md

   In addition, you should make sure that you have the following software on your computer:

-  - Google Chrome browser installed on your computer.
+  - Google Chrome browser.
 Other browsers should work well, but this lab was tested with Chrome.
 The Chrome software can be found at:
     [*https://www.google.com/chrome*](https://www.google.com/chrome)

-  - Oracle SQL Developer installed on your computer:
+  - Oracle SQL Developer:

     - The latest version: (at least version 19.1): Mac: OSX or Windows 64-bit with JDK 8 included